Abdelrhman-Samir-99/Projects/Multiple Traveling Salespersons With Drones/README.md

-# Multiple Traveling Salespersons With Drones #
-Simple console application which gives us an approximated path which we can use our (vehicles & drones) to deliver packages and saving resources.
+1# Multiple Traveling Salespersons With Drones # Simple console application which gives us an approximated path which we can use our (vehicles & drones) to deliver packages and save resources.

 ## The problem statement: ##
-We have a number of customers that we would like to deliver products for them, we should find the minimum total time to do that using specific number of vehicles and drones. <br/>
+We have a number of customers that we would like to deliver products for them, we should find the minimum total time to do that using a specific number of vehicles and drones. <br/>
 We have 3 entities, which are (Customer - Vehicle - Drone).

 ## Problem Constraints ##
 + Constraints on the Customers:
     + There is any number of customers.
-    + Not allowed to visit same customer twice.
+    + Not allowed to visit the same customer twice.
 + Constraints on the vehicles:
     + We have exactly N vehicles.
     + Each vehicle has at most one drone.